sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/content/en/contributing/how-to-contribute.md

 ## Start the site locally

-There are two ways to run the site locally.
-One is by using the **Hugo binaries**, the other is by using **Docker**.
-Although they provide the same functions, Docker might be a hard tool if you're using it for the first time.
+There are currently three ways to run the site locally.
+One is by using the **Hugo binaries**, one by using **Docker**, and another is by using **Docker Compose**.
+Although they provide the same functions, Docker/Docker Compose might be a hard tool if you're using it for the first time.
 We encourage you to try it, but if you don't feel like it you can just use the Hugo binary:

 {{< tabs "runningsite" >}}
 {{< tab "🌐 Hugo" >}}